colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 ====================

 Colcon is a command line tool to build and test multiple software packages.
-Those packages are built and tested in a **colcon workspace**, but what is a workspace?
+It builds and tests those packages in a **colcon workspace**, but what is a workspace?

 What's in a workspace?
 ----------------------

 A workspace has these parts:

-* Software packages to be built and tested
+* Source code
-* Build artifacts of all packages that have been built
+* Build artifacts
-* Logs of the build process
+* Logs
-* Install artifacts of all packages that have been built
+* Install artifacts

-All these parts are usually put into a single folder.
+All these parts are usually put into a single directory, called the **workspace root**.
-Lets create a single folder for our workspace.
+Lets create a single directory for our workspace.

 .. code-block:: bash

 	mkdir ws

-This is our **workspace root**.
 Go into the root of our new workspace.

 .. code-block:: bash